nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ### 1.2.
 Create GitHub Repository

 Log in to your GitHub account and navigate to the [azureml-mlops-example-scenarios](https://github.com/nfmoore/azureml-mlops-example-scenarios) repository and click `use this template` to create a new repository from this template.
 Rename the template and leave it public.
+Ensure you click `Include all branches` to copy all branches from the repository and not just main.
 Use [these](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) instructions for more details about creating a repository from a template.

 ### 1.3.
 Configure GitHub Actions Environments